IBM/ibm-spectrum-scale-csi/README.md

-# Welcome to the public Beta of IBM Spectrum Scale Container Storage Interface (CSI) Driver
+# IBM Spectrum Scale Container Storage Interface (CSI) Driver

-DISCLAIMER: This Beta driver is provided as is, without warranty.
-Any issue will be handled on a best-effort basis.
+Please refer to the IBM Spectrum Scale Container Storage Interface Driver documentation on knowledge center for detailed documentation.
 See the IBM Spectrum Scale Users Group links at the very bottom for a community to share and discuss test efforts.

 ## IBM Spectrum Scale Introduction